- What is a Non-Resident External (NRE) Account?

 Just like the NRE account, NRIs can also open an NRO account jointly, but this time it can be done with an Indian Resident on a survivor or former basis only.
 However, you can also open an NRO account jointly with an NRI.
 You can also use this account to easily transfer funds from your current non-resident external account to your non-resident ordinary account.

-The table below will help you understand the key features of NRE and NRO accounts, enabling you to determine which account best suits your financial needs.
+The table below outlines the key features of NRE and NRO accounts, helping you determine which account best suits your financial needs.

 Benefits of NRE Account and NRO Account